Soldier Five: Legal issues

 The New Zealand Court of Appeal upheld the confidentiality contract signed by Coburn as a member of UK special forces, ruling that there was valid consideration, that it was not an unconscionable bargain, and that it was not the result of duress or undue influence.
 However, the Court declined to order an injunction against its publication, noting that Coburn had not waived his right to freedom of expression and that the matters contained in the book were now in the public domain.
+Coburn appealed the judgement to the Judicial Committee of the Privy Council, who made a ruling (R v Attorney General for England and Wales) that he did not sign the contract while under duress.